chrrrisw/kmel_db/kmel_db_format.md

 ### The Album Title Table

-The Album Title Table consists of indices pointing to the Main Index to indicate which titles belong to this album.
+The Album Title Table consists of indices (short int) pointing to the Main Index to indicate which titles belong to this album.

 ### Unknown 7